jfy133/bingo/README.md

 2. In the Firebase console for your project, create a new Realtime Database.
 3. In the Data tab of your Realtime Database, click Import JSON and upload the [sample schema](sample_schema.json).

+> N.B.
+Make sure Default GCP resource location is US (Europe will not work, as this doesn't give the `firebase.io` URL suffix)

 ### Local setup

 1. Clone this repo.